tldr-pages/tldr/pages/linux/genie.md

 > Set up and use a "bottle" namespace to run systemd under WSL (Windows Subsystem for Linux).
 > To run these from Windows rather than an already-running distribution, precede them with `wsl`.
-> Further information available at: <https://github.com/arkane-systems/genie>
+> Further information available at: <https://github.com/arkane-systems/genie>.

 - Initialize the bottle (run once, at start):

 `genie -i`

-- Run a login shell inside the bottle.
+- Run a login shell inside the bottle:

 `genie -s`